Here in the digital age, there’s no such thing as a successful marketing campaign that ignores the importance of social media.

 TikTok is a clear favorite among millennials and Gen Z consumers, as well, so you absolutely need to be there if you’re looking to tap into that market.

-And since it’s likely that new COVID variants and waves will continue to make headlines throughout 2022, intelligent marketers would do well to plan ahead.
+And since there are still COVID variants in the picture, intelligent marketers would do well to plan ahead.

-So will empathy-based branding and campaigns that place more significant social causes at their core.
+So do empathy-based branding and campaigns that place more significant social causes at their core.

 These days, people aren’t just used to using social media to connect with their favorite brands.
 They actually expect it, so it’s increasingly important that brands make themselves accessible.